 Rehabilitative exercises, at the appropriate time, are also utilized to help release endorphins, or pain killing hormones into the bloodstream that will help to relax muscles that are potentially causing the nerve compression.
 Electrical muscle stimulation may also be utilized to help decrease painful muscle spasms and also help to release endorphins.

 I’ve seen thousands of patients over my many years in practice and it can be a debilitating condition when not diagnosed or treated appropriately.
 Chiropractic care is a safe, affordable, non-invasive approach to this problem and around 90 percent of sciatica cased end up resolving over time; it may take several months, but if the patient remains vigilant and follows the chiropractor’s recommendation, more often than not, positive results are achieved.

 If you or someone you know suffers from chronic back, buttocks and leg pain, a chiropractic consultation is essential.
 A licensed practitioner with strong chiropractic training, like myself, should be consulted to assess the problem and develop an appropriate treatment plan.
-If you live in the Coral Springs, Coconut Creek or Margate area take advantage of my free consultations.
+If you live in the Margate, Coconut Creek, or Coral Springs area take advantage of my free consultations.